evkx/evkx.github.io/content/technology/regen/_index.md

 ---
 title: Regenerative braking
 linktitle: Regenerative braking
-description: Regenerative braking is a critical feature of modern electric vehicles (EVs), allowing the vehicle to recover energy during braking and deceleration.
+description: Regenerative braking is a critical feature of modern EVs, allowing the vehicle to recover energy during braking and deceleration.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->
- By converting the vehicle's kinetic energy into electrical energy and storing it in the battery, regenerative braking can extend the vehicle's range and improve overall efficiency.
-In this article, we will explore the different types of regenerative braking strategies used in EVs, their benefits, and limitations.
+By converting the vehicle’s kinetic energy into electrical energy and storing it in the battery, regenerative braking can extend the vehicle’s range and improve overall efficiency.
+This article will explore the different types of regenerative braking strategies used in EVs, their benefits, and their limitations.

 ## How does it work?

-Regenerative braking is a process where the kinetic energy of a moving vehicle is captured and stored as electrical energy in the vehicle's battery during braking or deceleration.
-The system works by reversing the electric motor's direction, turning it into a generator that produces electrical energy as the vehicle slows down.
+Regenerative braking is a process where the kinetic energy of a moving vehicle is captured and stored as electrical energy in the vehicle’s battery during braking or deceleration.

+An electric motor can work as a generator in an EV by using the principle of electromagnetic induction, which states that the change in the magnetic field around a conductor generates an electric current in the circuit.
+When an electric motor rotates, it creates a magnetic field that interacts with the stator windings and produces an electric current that powers the vehicle.
+When the car decelerates or brakes, the wheels drive the motor in reverse, causing the magnetic field to change direction and induce electric current in the opposite direction.
+This current can be fed back to the battery and stored as energy, reducing the need for conventional friction brakes and increasing the range and efficiency of the EV.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/regen/illustration1.jpg">